rsdoiel/antenna/planet.md

 ---

-## WHO calls for more aid in Gaza before Israeli occupation
+## Humanitarian suffering in Gaza at 'unimaginable' levels

 date: 2025-08-12, from: RTÉ News

-The UN health agency has said Israel should let it stock medical supplies to deal with a "catastrophic" health situation in Gaza before it seizes control of Gaza City.
+The humanitarian crisis in Gaza has reached "unimaginable levels", Ireland, Britain, Canada, Australia and several of their European allies have said, calling on Israel to allow unrestricted aid into the war-torn Palestinian enclave.

 <br>